Table of Content

 Provide proof of residency in Rhode Island | ✔️ | ✔️ |

-*Submitting a Certificate of Completion for a motorcycle safety course provided by the Community College of Rhode Island will give you the option of waiving the roads skills portion of the Rhode Island Motorcycle License Test.
+*Submitting a Certificate of Completion for a motorcycle safety course provided by the Community College of Rhode Island will allow you to waive the roads test.

 4.3 Rhode Island Motorcycle License Test